acikgozb/tcp-ip-journey/1-ping/README.md

 Before diving into what is happening on the network itself, we have to define the "network" first.
 This analysis was written on a computer that was connected to a regular home network.

-In this "test" network, there are 2 main devices that is responsible from communication:
+In this "test" network, there are 2 main devices that is responsible from the communication:

 - NIC (Network Interface Card)
 - WAP (Wireless Access Point)